gatk-workflows/gatk4-basic-variant-validation/README.md

 ### Outputs

-- A list of text files containing the tool's standard output, which will contain the relevant error message if the tool encounters a validation error.
+- A list of text files (for each scatter chunk)containing the tool's standard output, which will contain the relevant error message if the tool encounters a validation error.

 **Important note:** The tool will produce a non-zero return code if it finds an error.
 The Cromwell workflow management system considers this to mean the workflow failed even if the tool worked properly.
 In Terra, this